Turbosail: Engineering analysis

 According to the Cousteau Society, "when compared to the thrust coefficient of the best sails ever built (Marconi or square types, i.e. ships of the American Cup [sic] or the Japanese wind propulsion system) that of the turbosail is 3.5 to 4 times superior and gives the system a unique advantage for the economical propulsion of ships."

 The efficiency of the system has however not been subjected to sufficient comparative engineering research.
 There have been only two turbosail-equipped vessels on which active research has been performed.
 The Cousteau group is the only organisation with a large body of data available on turbosails.

 Early development 1981–1982 : Moulin à Vent

-Cousteau and his research team mounted the invention on a catamaran christened Moulin à Vent (Windmill).
+Cousteau and his team mounted the invention on a catamaran christened Moulin à Vent (Windmill).

 The system consisted of a single turbosail mast, painted a navy blue.
 The research program for this vessel was designed to test efficiency of thrust with the propulsive system.
 Having proved the concept, the prototype development was ultimately abandoned in 1982 as Cousteau's group turned their attention to a larger vessel, the Alcyone.